-For underground utility locators, TEMPO is best known for its cable and wire locators.
+For underground utility locators and pipe locators, TEMPO is best known for its cable and wire locators.
 It does not have as rich of a history as Ridgid and started out in 1984 as Tempo Research Corporate, which developed a reputation for tones, probes and measuring equipment for communications technicans.

 Tempo was later acquired by Textron and added to its telecommunications portfolio.
 Textron also owned Greelee Electric which makes many tools (see our article on X), and changed its name to Greenlee Communications.
 Later, both Greenlee Communications and Electric were acquired by Emerson Electric.
 Most recently Greenlee communications was purchased by a group of private investors who changed the name back to Tempo Communications (full circle!).

 Today Tempo Communications offers a variety of broadband tools to help communications technicians diagnose and repair ethernet, DSL and fiber networks among others.
 They also develop hand tools, tool bags, and location & irrigation tools.